Local Spotlight | 5 local songs out this week - WJCT Public Media

 Leo Sun, Lost Club, Teal Peel, John Aloszka, Laney Tripp & Jacob Cummings all turned our ear this week

 Jacksonville artists are keeping us on our toes.
-We barely had time to reflect on the best local releases of 2021 before we were once again flooded with new tunes.
+We barely had time to reflect on the best local releases of 2021 before a new wave of great tunes come across our speakers.

-Here’s five quality tracks that’ve been bumping in our headphones of late.
+Here’s five quality tracks from local artists that’ve been bumping in our headphones of late.

 Leo Sun – “All Good”